Agent-Hellboy/pylibfinder/README.rst

 pylibfinder (supports Python 3.10 to 3.14 on POSIX)
 ====================================================

-- pylibfinder is a Python library that allows you to spot a keyword as a function inside the Python standard library.
+- pylibfinder is a Python library that allows you to spot a keyword as a python object inside the Python standard library.
-- It provides a convenient way to search for functions that match a given keyword within the standard library modules.
+- It provides a convenient way to search for objects that match a given keyword within the standard library modules.
-- With pylibfinder, you can easily identify the modules and functions that are available in Python and gain insights  into their usage and availability.
+- With pylibfinder, you can easily identify the modules and objects that are available in Python and gain insights  into their usage and availability.
-- This library is designed to assist developers in finding relevant functions and understanding the   Python standard library better.
+- This library is designed to assist developers in finding relevant objects and understanding the   Python standard library better.

 .. image:: https://img.shields.io/pypi/v/pylibfinder